 2. Marie Spartali Stillman, Love’s Messenger

 Marie Spartali Stillman was a British Pre-Raphaelite painter of Greek descent.
 She was also arguably the greatest female artist of the movement.
-The subject of this painting does not seem to be based on any specific text.
+The subject of this painting does not appear to be based on any specific text.
 Stillman worked in mixed media: gouache (watercolor mixed with opaque pigment), gum Arabic (a binding agent), pastel, and chalk.

 3. Frederick Sandys, May Margaret